fpapado/blurhash-rust-wasm/README.md

 # blurhash-rust-wasm

-A Rust implementation of the [blurhash algorithm](https://blurha.sh/).
+A Rust implementation of the [blurhash algorithm](https://github.com/woltapp/blurhash).

-It is compiled to WebAssembly (WASM), and available on npm.
+It is compiled to WebAssembly (WASM), and [available on npm as `blurhash-wasm`](https://npmjs.com/blurhast-wasm).

 ## Usage in JS